Published at: 2025-10-30

 picture coming soon:

-When CPQ is enabled, Quotations and Orders automatically receive a “Level” field.
+• When enabled, the Quotation and Sales Order product records automatically receive a “level” field.

-This field appears only in the Quotation, Quotation Line, Sales Order, and Order Product print templates and can be shown via layout configuration.
+• This field only appears in print templates for Quotation, Quotation Line Items, Sales Order, and Sales Order Products; it can be shown via layout configuration.

 picture coming soon:

-After enabling CPQ, Price Lists can only set discounts/prices at the product-bundle (parent) level; child product prices/discounts cannot be set directly in Price Lists.
-If a bundle is selected in a Quotation or Sales Order and its children are configured, the final bundle price is calculated according to the Price List discount.
+• After enabling CPQ, Price Lists can only set discounts/prices at the Product bundle level; they cannot set prices for bundle child Products.
+If a bundle with configured child Products is selected on a Quotation or Sales Order, the final bundle price will be calculated based on the Price List discount at the bundle level.

 3.1.2 Enable Standard BOM

-Path: Business Rule Management > Mid-Sales Configuration > CPQ Configuration > Enable Standard BOM
+Path: Business Rules Management > Mid-Sale Management Configuration > CPQ Configuration > Enable Standard BOM switch

 picture coming soon: